keycloak/keycloak/examples/demo-template/README.md

 [http://localhost:8080/oauth-client](http://localhost:8080/oauth-client)

-If you area already logged in, you will not be asked for a username and password, but you will be redirected to an oauth grant page.
+If you are already logged in, you will not be asked for a username and password, but you will be redirected to an oauth grant page.
 This page asks you if you want to grant certain permissions to the third-part app.

 Step 7: Try the CLI Example